helium/HIP/0014-poc-ripple-method.md

 |                               |
 | pHi (blue) = Initial Pebble Hotspot <br /> pHo (orange) = Opposite Pebble Hotspot <br /> iH (green) = Island Hotspot |

-* `Witness List` - Will be generated from the `pHi => iH => pHi` chains.
+- `Witness List` - Will be generated from the `pHi => iH => pHi` chains.
 This list won't incorporate hotspots within the same `Island Hex` but is included in the PoC due to the island construction
-* `Cave` - A cluster of hotspots that are isolated from the rest of the island
+- `Cave` - A cluster of hotspots that are isolated from the rest of the island

 #### Island Construction
-[islandConstruction]: #islandConstruction

 The network will be seperated into islands that are based on the geolocation of hotspots and their associated witness lists initially.
 Once the network is divided into Islands any new hotspots will just be added to existing [`Island`][definitions].
 If the hotspot is added to a location without a current `Island` or the `Island` is less than 7 hexs in size.
 The original founder (hotspot) for that `Island` will expand the `Island` based on it's witness list.